ScaleChain/scalechain/data/docs/layer.md

 ## Cli
 A jar package containing all CLI(command line interface) utilities such as DumpChain.

-## Main
-A jar package containing the ScaleChain main class to run P2P nodes.

 ## API
 The Json-RPC API layer.
 100% Compatible with Bitcoin.